Gering school board tackles uncertainty caused by recent legislation at budget workshop

 For 2023-24, those combined factors would let the Gering district add up to 6% to what it received in property taxes last year, school officials said.

 Board President Brian Copsey urged his colleagues to increase the tax request by the full amount that LB 243 allows.
-Next year's tax request otherwise would start from a lower base, school officials said, meaning the district would essentially leave property tax money on the table this year that it couldn’t make up the following year.
+Otherwise, next year’s tax request would start from a lower base, school officials said, meaning the district would essentially leave property tax money on the table this year that it couldn’t make up the following year.

 If the board approves the maximum allowable tax request, Business and Finance Director Stacy Rodriguez said, the district should save some of it to help provide some budget stability in the midst of a changing landscape.